lrcouto/42_cpp/README.md

   **July 18th 2022** - Finished CPP06 and closed the repo.
 Did the first exercise of CPP07.
 I need to finish this week because I'm bleeding out lives, so I can't afford to have another one of those spouts of procrastination.
 At least the exercises seem a bit shorter now.

   - Quickly whipped up the rest of module 07, and am uploading it to the vogsphere.
 Starting the last module tomorrow.

+  **July 24th 2022** - Finished CPP08.
+That's it, I'm done.
+I'm free.
+For the next 24-ish hours at least until I have to start Containers.